EmriN5347/github-tutorial/README.md

 * "Forking" a project is when you copy another repository.
 Forking is creating a bridge from the original to your repo, and you could create pull request to improve the orignal user's project
 1. "Cloning" is a way to copy the things in that repo into your ide.
-    a. go to the clipboard and copy the ssh key.
+    a. go to the clipboard and copy the SSH key.
-    b. then go to your ide
+    b. then go to your IDE
-    c. type `git clone` then paste the ssh key
+    c. type `git clone` then paste the SSH key
     d. finally cd into that file and have fun